Puppy Training Tips: 7 Common Mistakes You Should Avoid

 Solution: Train in Different Locations

 Like many other behaviours, loose leash walking is a habit your dog needs to practice in a variety of environments to fully understand.
-Practice really does make perfect, and in this case, the best way to practice is in environments where your puppy will be doing the majority of his loose leash walking.
+Practice makes perfect, and in this case, the best way to practice is in environments where your puppy will be doing most of his loose leash walking.

 Training in different locations and with different distractions will help your puppy learn to default to his training no matter where you are or who you are with.
-This becomes an invaluable skill once your puppy is old enough to start going to the dog park or the pet store or other public places.
+This becomes an invaluable skill once your puppy is old enough to start going to the dog park, the pet store, or other public places.

 Mistake # 3 Going Overboard with Socialization!